Will Loyola require students to receive a COVID-19 vaccination for the 2021-22 academic year?

 How long will it take for the vaccine to work?

 The CDC estimates that it takes about two weeks after vaccination for the body to build protection (immunity) against the virus that causes COVID-19.
 With the Pfizer-BioNTech and Moderna vaccines, patients need to receive both doses to be fully vaccinated.
-Patients should continue to follow all health and safety protocols, like wearing a mask, social distancing, and washing hands frequently for two weeks after their final dose.

 Do I need to get more than one vaccine shot?

 You should follow the vaccine intervals recommended by the CDC and the manufacturer of the vaccine you receive.
 If you receive a vaccine that requires two doses, you must receive both doses according to the recommended dosing schedule in order to meet Loyola's vaccine requirement.
 If you are out of the window of these vaccine intervals you will potentially have to start the series over.